emsejournal/openscience/registered-reports_guide.md

+**NB: Please [contact the MSR RR track chairs](mailto:nernst@uvic.ca) with any questions, feedback, or requests for clarification.
+Specific analysis approaches mentioned below are intended as examples, not mandatory components.**

 # Title (required)
 Provide the working title of your study.
 It may be the same title that you submit for publication of your final manuscript, but it is not a requirement.